Go Ad-Free

 Several research papers link low vitamin D levels to infection rates.
 We need clinical trials to see if supplements help you avoid infection.

-SARS-CoV-2 is not the only virus worrying people this year, however.
+SARS-CoV-2 is not the only virus worrying people, however.
 One reader wonders whether vitamin D with a probiotic could help against several different respiratory tract infections.

 What Is the Story on Vitamin D with a Probiotic?